asael697/nortsTest/README.md

     seasonal time series.
 The hegy, ch and ocsb tests are available with the seasonal option parameter.

--   *arch.test*: for checking ARCH effect in time series.
+-   *arch.test*: for checking the ARCH effect in time series.
 The Ljung-Box and Lagrange Multiplier tests can be selected from the *arch* option parameter.

 -   *normal.test*: for normal distribution check in time series and random samples.
 The tests presented above can be chosen for